-This discussion is limited to persons (a) purchasing (i) the new issuance notes in this offering for cash at their "issue price" (the first price at which a substantial amount of the issue of notes is sold to purchasers other than bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents, or wholesalers) and (ii) the new 2020 notes in this offering for a price equal to the price of the new 2020 notes shown on the front cover of this prospectus supplement and (b) holding the notes as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion is limited to persons purchasing the notes in this offering for cash at their "issue price" (the first price at which a substantial amount of the issue of notes is sold to purchasers other than bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents, or wholesalers) and holding the notes as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
 Moreover, the effects of other U.S. federal tax laws (such as estate and gift tax laws or the Medicare tax on investment income) and any applicable state, local or foreign tax laws are not discussed.
 In addition, this discussion does not address all of the U.S. federal income tax considerations that may be relevant to a particular holder in light of the holder's particular circumstances, or to holders subject to special rules, including, without limitation:

-- dealers in securities or currencies; - traders in securities, commodities or currencies; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion or other risk reduction transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - banks, insurance companies and other financial institutions;

-- regulated investment companies and real estate investment trusts; - persons subject to the alternative minimum tax; - tax-exempt organizations; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships, S corporations or other pass-through entities; and - persons deemed to sell the notes under the constructive sale provisions of the Code.
+- dealers in securities or currencies; - traders in securities, commodities or currencies; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion or other risk reduction transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - banks, insurance companies and other financial institutions; - regulated investment companies and real estate investment trusts; - persons subject to the alternative minimum tax; - tax-exempt organizations; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships, S corporations or other pass-through entities; and - persons deemed to sell the notes under the constructive sale provisions of the Code.

-If a partnership or other entity taxed as a partnership for U.S. federal income tax purposes holds notes, the tax treatment of the partners in the partnership generally will depend on the status of the partners in question and the activities of the partnership.
+If a partnership or other entity taxed as a partnership for U.S. federal income tax purposes holds notes, the tax treatment of the partners in the partnership generally will depend on the status of the particular partner in question and the activities of the partnership.
 Such partners should consult their tax advisors as to the specific tax consequences to them of acquiring, holding and disposing of the notes.